abchiii/Twitter_vs_Meta_A_Strategic_Valuation_Case_Study/README.md

 3. **Multiple Application**: Applying Meta’s "clean" PE(core operations) to Twitter’s core earnings to derive a theoretical intrinsic value.

 ## Key Financial Insights
-* **Core Operations Isolation**: Unlike standard PE analysis, this study deconstructs the PE ratio by separating **Core Operations** from **Surplus Assets**.
+* **Core Operations Isolation**: Unlike standard PE analysis, this study deconstructs the PE ratio by separating Core Operations from Surplus Assets.
-* **Valuation Gap**: The study reveals that Twitter was trading at a market equity value of **$37.46 billion**, which was overpriced by a factor of more than four compared to its calculated firm equity value of **$9.19 billion** based on Meta’s multiples.
+* **Valuation Gap**: The study reveals that Twitter was trading at a market equity value of $37.46 billion, which was overpriced by a factor of more than four compared to its calculated firm equity value of $9.19 billion based on Meta’s multiples.
-* **Market Sentiment Analysis**: The analysis explains why Meta’s low PE(core operations) of **12.90** reflects a "strategy pivot risk" into the Metaverse, whereas Twitter’s astronomical PE (core operations) of **236.37** reflects high speculative growth and takeover premiums.
+* **Market Sentiment Analysis**: The analysis explains why Meta’s low PE(core operations) of 12.90 reflects a "strategy pivot risk" into the Metaverse, whereas Twitter’s astronomical PE (core operations) of 236.37 reflects high speculative growth and takeover premiums.

 ## Takeover Evaluation
-The report evaluates Elon Musk’s **$54.20 per share** offer, noting a control premium of only **10.57%**, significantly lower than the industry average of 20% to 35%.
-It further discusses how the "Bots" controversy impacted Twitter's valuation and caused the share price to crash to **$37**.
+The report evaluates Elon Musk’s $54.20 per share offer, noting a control premium of only 10.57%, significantly lower than the industry average of 20% to 35%.
+It further discusses how the "Bots" controversy impacted Twitter's valuation and caused the share price to crash to $37.

 ## Conclusion
 To achieve a reliable comparison of Twitter’s value and Musk’s offer, an Independent Expert’s Report would be required.
 This study highlights the challenges of using a single comparator in a volatile market where risk and growth potential differ significantly between firms.
 Ultimately, this analysis demonstrates that while quantitative multiples suggest an overvaluation, the qualitative risks—such as Meta’s strategic pivot and Twitter’s platform integrity issues—are the primary drivers of the observed valuation gap.

+---
-/This project was completed as part of the Bachelor of Commerce curriculum./
+*This project was completed as part of the Bachelor of Commerce curriculum.*